Finpension 3a Review 2024: Pros & Cons

 It is interesting to note that you can disable rebalancing for each of your portfolios.
 I recommend rebalancing by default for most people, but some appreciate that it is optional.

-If you do not want to invest 99% in stocks, you will invest in bonds.
+If you would rather not invest 99% in stocks, you will invest in bonds.
 This is fine for most people.
-However, if you prefer cash over bonds, you will not be able to keep more than 1% cash in your account.
+However, if you prefer cash to bonds, you will not be able to keep more than 1% cash in your account.
 On the other hand, you could opt for a money market fund.

 Finpension 3a Fees